Fireman Sam: The Great Fire of Pontypandy: Plot

-As Norman and Derek celebrate not moving out of Pontypandy, the former's backpack flies up high, opens up and Radar soon reveals the sausages the two tried to cook earlier.
-Everyone is surprised, with Steele scolds Norman for setting the forest on fire, and Dilys says that she will make sure Norman is properly dealt with.
+As everyone celebrates not moving out of Pontypandy, Norman's backpack flies up high, opens up and Radar soon reveals the sausages that he and Derek tried to cook earlier.
+Everyone is shocked, with a furious Steele scolding Norman for setting the forest on fire, and Dilys says that she will make sure Norman is properly dealt with.
 Boyce is impressed with Sam, and the latter rejects his Newtown Fire Station offer, and decides to stay in Pontypandy because he sees the town needs him.
-A month following the Great Fire of Pondypandy, Steele and Boyce reward Elvis for saving Sam and for his outstanding bravery.
+A month following the Great Fire of Pontypandy, Steele and Boyce reward Elvis for saving Sam and for his outstanding bravery.
 Trevor also rewards Mandy, Sarah and James with Survivor Medals, while Norman and Derek get nothing at all, blaming each other for wanting sausages.
 Mike also apologizes to Mandy and Helen for not spending time with each other and agree to do so.
-The townsfolk holding a huge party to celebrate, and follows on with the music video "He's Our Friend".
+The townsfolk hold a party to celebrate.